-Coady Brown (b.
-1990) lives and works in Philadelphia, PA.
+Coady Brown (1990, Philadelphia, PA) lives and works in Philadelphia, PA.

 According to Brown, her figures are “specifically dressed.
-The emphasis on clothing is a celebratory declaration of the body... fashion becomes a site of freedom, a place to explore self-expression and presentation.”
+The emphasis on fashion is a celebratory declaration of the body... fashion becomes a site of freedom, a place to explore self-expression and presentation.”
 Figures tend to be androgynous, understanding gender fluidly and that femininity can be a site of both strength and extreme vulnerability.
 Caught in various states of harmony, anxiety, ecstasy, and anguish, figures navigate the world and uncertainty of the everyday, from intimate boundaries in bars and bedrooms to the unknown that awaits outdoors.
 It is a world fraught with the instability and paranoia of contemporary life.